The Velo Sports Center

 The Sample Session program is a one-time try at riding the velodrome for those excited about the track and who simply have to try it once.
 Riders will get some safety and skill instruction then get on the track.
 It's recommended to wear athletic clothing.
 Completing a sample ride does not certify a rider to ride any other sessions at the velodrome.
-The sample session program is held on the 3rd Saturday of every month and also available by appointment.
-All equipment is provided, but riders should bring pedals, shoes, and helmets if they have them.
-Please fill out the registration form below to register for an existing class (5/17, 6/21, 7/19, 8/16, 9/20, 10/18, 11/15, 12/20) or to schedule a private sample session.
+The sample session program is held on Monday/Wednesday/Friday 4-5pm.
+Please fill out the registration form above to reserve your position.

 Written Class Material